Notifications from Aflac

 New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

-Child Life Insurance Rider
+How Do Child Life Insurance Riders Work?

 If you have children, a child rider may be worth exploring.
 It can pay out a death benefit if one of them passes away while your policy is active.
 As with most life insurance riders, child riders come with features and benefits you should understand before you purchase one.
 Here’s what you should know about child life insurance riders so you can decide whether this add-on is right for your needs.

-What is a child life insurance rider?
+What is a child rider on life insurance?

-Also known as a child term rider, a child life insurance rider is an add-on to a life insurance policy.
+A child life insurance rider, or child term rider, is an add-on to a life insurance policy.
 It’s designed to pay out a death benefit if one or more of your children pass away.
 You can use the payout for anything, including funeral and burial expenses.
 With a child life insurance rider, you’ll be able to insure your children’s lives without having to invest in a separate insurance policy.

 Most child life insurance riders apply to children who are between 15 days old and 18 years old and last until their 25th birthday or your 65th birthday, depending on which comes first.
-When the rider is about to come to an end, your children can convert it to a standalone life insurance policy.1
+When the child term rider coverage is about to come to an end, your children can convert it to a standalone life insurance policy.1

 Benefits of getting a child life insurance rider